 Take time to understand the route.
 This should be explained in detail in the briefing.
 While most people say that the second day of the Inca Trail – which includes hiking to the highest point of 4,200m – is the most difficult physically, many find the next day tougher.
 With a descent of over 1,000m in the latter stages of the day, locals call it the ‘Gringo Killer’, and it can be a real grind.
 The more you know the intricacies of the route in advance, the better you can prepare for it mentally.

-Some of your gear is fine to buy online, but not shoes.
-You really need to try them on and have a good walk around.
-Consider the fact that you’ll probably be wearing thick hiking socks; it’s usually best to go for half a size above your usual.
+It’s ok to buy most of your gear online, but I would make an exception for footwear.
+You really need to try them on, have a good walk around and get a feel for what suits you best.
+When it comes to boot size, Consider the fact that you’ll probably be wearing thick hiking socks.
+With this in mind it’s usually best to go for half a size above your usual.

-I went with Berghaus Men’s Explorer, while Lisa chose Salomon Women’s Ellipse.
-These both worked out great for us.
+After trying lots of different hiking boots, we recommend Salomon as a reliable brand to use for the Inca Trail.
+We’re still using Salmons after several years of hiking, including the Inca Trail.
 Everyone’s taste is different, but the important thing is to choose something comfortable.
 It’s best to go with a recognised outdoor brand – don’t take a risk for the Inca Trail.

 For the jacket, waterproof is essential, and windproof desirable.
 We both chose 3-in-1 jackets that worked as a comfy fleece, a waterproof outer shell, or both together.
-Again we went for recognised brands; I chose the North Face Evolution Triclimate, and Lisa the Jack Wolskin Lawrence 3-in-1.
+Again we went for recognised brands; I chose the North Face Triclimate / Evolve series, and Lisa chose a Jack Wolskin 3-in-1.